ShirleyLe3/ascii/README.md

 // fast, uses webgl2
 const renderer = new ASCII.GPURenderer({
   // `ascii`, `extended` and `unicode` are available
-  // you can also use your own, of course
+  // you can also provide your own, of course
   alphabet: ASCII.alphabets.ascii,

   // should match the font you're going to use
   // to display the result
   fontFace: 'monospace',

+  // rendering settings
   brightness: 1.0,
   gamma: 1.0,
   noise: 0.0